sanket7783/wafka/README.md

 for my test environment you could do:

 ```
-mkdir env/test
+mkdir -p env/test/envConf
-cp conf/application.properties env/test/  # You should customize your properties.
+cp conf/application.properties env/test/envConf  # You should customize your properties.
 mvn clean install -Dtargetenv=test               # If you have a maven-settings file you can specify it with -s switch.
 ```